 These notes in isolation do not make much sense - the essence of teaching is unveiling of concepts on a black/white board at human pace, interacting in live time.
 But nevertheless the notes might be useful to you, as they are hyperlinked to the literature that develops a given topic into depth.
 Here is a brief summary of the course, the ideas you want to take with you:

 week 1 Linear algebra

-Projection operators (1.33): eigenvalues of a matrix split a vector space into subspaces.
+The key idea: Projection operators (1.27) use eigenvalues of a matrix to split (reduce) a vector space into subspaces.

 week 2 Finite groups

 Groups, permutations, group multiplication tables, rearrangement theorem, subgroups, cosets, classes.